neo4j-devtools/practicle/README.md

-                               for the changelog                      [required] --output-pr-links, --opl     Adds the corresponding Github link at the end of the change message --prev-version, --pv         The prev version to generate the changelog from.
+                               for the changelog                      [required] --output-pr-links, --opl     Adds the corresponding Github link at the end of the change message --output-author, --oa        Appends the PR author to the change message --prev-version, --pv         The prev version to generate the changelog from.
                                - If arg is a valid Semver string